-According to an independent national survey by the Pew Research Center, “most Americans view public libraries as important parts of their communities, with a majority reporting that libraries have the resources they need and play at least some role in helping them decide what information they can trust.”1 Maryland’s public libraries are aligned with this viewpoint and role, as a place for collegial learning and community engagement.
+According to an independent national survey by the P ew Research Center conducted in 2016 , “most Americans view public libraries as important parts of their communities, with a majority reporting that libraries have the resources they need and play at least some role in helping them decide what information they can trust.”
+Maryland’s public libraries are aligned with this viewpoint and role, as a place for collegial learning and community engagement.
 They continue to be among the best in the nation, ranking near the top in most measures of library effectiveness.
-In fiscal year 2016 Maryland residents borrowed a total of 70.8 million items which is 11.9 library items per capita, up from 10.2 in in fiscal year 2014.
-In FY14 the national average was 7.5 About 60% of the state’s residents are registered borrowers at one or more library systems, and 100% of the public library systems in the state provide free WiFi access to the internet.
+In the fiscal year 2016, Maryland residents borrowed a total of 70.8 million items which is 11.9 library items per capita, up from 10.2 in fiscal year 2014.
+In FY14, the national average was 7.5%.
+About 60% of the state’s residents are registered borrowers at one or more library systems, and 100% of the public library systems in the state provide free WiFi access to the internet.
 Every library also has dedicated internet computers for customers to use.
 More than half of the branch libraries have ADA-compliant workstations that include electronically operated tables, computers with screen reader software, screen enlarger software, accessible keyboards, 27-inch monitors, and a CCTV with OCR reader.

 Maryland residents are eligible to borrow from any public library in the state without paying a registration fee and thus may use multiple library locations to meet their information and reading needs.